What Do Brow Lift Scars Look Like?

 A coronal brow lift requires one long incision from the top of one ear, along the entire hairline, all the way to the top of the other ear.
 The forehead skin is then gently lifted so that the surgeon can manipulate the underlying tissues and remove excess skin.

-The coronal lift incision is usually made within the scalp area where hair grows so that after brow lift recovery, the patient’s hair will naturally cover the incision line.
+The coronal lift incision is usually made within the scalp area where hair grows so that after brow lift recovery, the patient’s hair will naturally cover the incision line, helping reduce the risk of a visible scar and support minimal scarring.

 2. Endoscopic Brow Lift Surgery